SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.3.7 - Shorcut for "Transpose clip" is now "Nudge notes vertically for clip"

-- ([#1183]) The command `SHIFT` + hold and turn `▼︎▲︎` inside a clip was causing an unexpected behavior in which all other clips in the song were also transposed.
-This has been fixed by changing this command to a "Vertical nudge" command, based on current clip display (either in scale or non-scale mode).
+- ([#1183]) The command `SHIFT` + press and turn `▼︎▲︎` inside a clip was causing an unexpected behavior in scale mode clips in which all other scale mode clips in the song were also transposed.
+This has been fixed by changing this command to a "Vertical Nudge" command, based on current clip display (either in scale or non-scale mode).
 This saves user from the need to "zoom out, copy all notes, scroll up or down, and paste all notes" to nudge notes vertically.
 	- If the clip is in scale mode, all the notes are shifted up or down by one step in the scale.
 	- If the clip is not in scale mode, all the notes are shifted up or down by one semitone.
-	- Note: the other command for octave transposition, that is, hold and turn `▼︎▲︎`, keeps working in the same way, by nudging notes by one octave, regardless of the clip scale mode.
+	- Note: the other command for octave transposition, that is, press and turn `▼︎▲︎`, keeps working in the same way, by nudging notes by one octave, regardless of the clip scale mode.
+	- ([#1213]) The number of semitones nudged vertically since you began pressing down on the vertical encoder (`▼︎▲︎`) is displayed as a pop-up on the display.
+The number resets when you stop pressing the vertical encoder (`▼︎▲︎`).

 ### 4.4 - Instrument Clip View - Synth/MIDI/CV Clip Features